ChiChiProjectHub/ChiChiProjectHub/README.md

 - 📫 How to reach me **chiarthur.chi@gmail.com**

-- ⚡ Fun fact **I think I am funnier than how my face looks like upon first meeting**
+- ⚡ Fun fact **I think I am funnier than how my face appears to be**

 <h3 align="left">Connect with me:</h3>
 <p align="left">